 Occidental Petroleum Explores Global Expansion of Carbon Capture with Technology Licensing for Over 1,000 Projects

-is exploring the sale of technology licenses to facilitate the construction of carbon capture plants, according to Chief Executive Vicki Hollub.
+is exploring the sale of technology licenses to facilitate the construction of plants, according to Chief Executive Vicki Hollub.
 This move comes a day after securing investments for its first large-scale plant dedicated to carbon capture.

 The initiative has the potential to support over 1,000 projects aimed at mitigating global warming, introducing a new revenue stream by offering licenses for direct air capture (DAC) technology and design expertise.